MontrealAI/AGI-Agent-v0/README.md

 3. **Inter-Business Settlement**: If Agents from different Businesses Of AGI must transact, they switch to $AGI (the universal token).

 Why This Works: Each Business Of AGI token acts like a “national currency,” aligning local AGI Agents while staying shielded from patent trolls under the Multi-Agent AI DAO umbrella.

+## AGI Agents (L2 “Sentient Beings”)

+- **Definition**: An **AGI Agent** (e.g., Virtuoso.Agent.AGI.Eth | $VIRTUOSO.AGENT.AGI) typically lives on L2 (Polygon, Optimism, Arbitrum, etc.).
+One canonical ENS name (registered on L1) identifies it forever.

+- **Agent Token ($XXX.Agent.AGI)**:

+1. **Personal Micro-Economy**: The Agent’s token pays for specialized AI tasks, licensing, or skill sharing.

+2. **Fractional Ownership**: Agents can invest in one another’s tokens, forging collaborative micro-economies.

+3. **(Optional) Agent Governance**: Token holders can vote on updates to that Agent’s parameters, specialized modules, or expansions.

+Why This Works: By referencing the 2017 prior art, each Agent’s existence on L2 and fractional synergy with other Agents is fully protected against trivial patent claims.

 ## Utility-Only Model